Glory-Dev/Frontend-Mentor-Stats-preview-card-component/README.md

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

+### Ideas to test yourself
+- Write your styles using a pre-processor, such as Sass, Less or Stylus
+- Practice working in a team by building with friends
+- Train your eye for detail by getting your solution as close to the design as you can
+- Try estimating the time it will take for you to build the project.
+Then see if the time taken matches up to your estimate.
+Project estimations are a skill that is often overlooked, but is important for professional developers

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.